Ninewa Operational Command: ISIS assault 2014

 On 4 June, Iraqi police, under the command of Lieutenant General Mahdi Al-Gharrawi, cornered ISIL military leader Abu Abdulrahman al-Bilawi near Mosul, in Iraq.
 Al-Bilawi blew himself up, and Gharawi hoped it would prevent an attack.

 At 02:30 in the morning, ISIL convoys of pickup trucks, each truck carrying four fighters, entered Mosul by shooting at the city's checkpoints.
 Though Mosul's first line of defense was thought to contain 2,500 soldiers, Al-Gharrawi says that "reality was closer to 500".
 He noted that since all of the city's tanks were being used by Iraqi forces in Al Anbar Governorate, the city was left with little to combat the ISIL fighters.
 The insurgents hanged, burned, and crucified some Iraqi soldiers during their attack.

-The night of 9 June, generals Aboud Qanbar and Ali Ghaidan decided to withdraw across the river, leaving General Al-Gharrawi, the operational commander of Nineveh Governorate, at his command post without any orders.
+The night of 9 June, generals Aboud Qanbar and Ali Ghaidan Majid decided to withdraw across the river, leaving General Al-Gharrawi, the operational commander of Nineveh Governorate, at his command post without any orders.
 Ghaidan and Qanbar's retreating convoy created the impression that Iraq's security forces were deserting and so Iraqi Army soldiers started to flee Mosul.
 The 2nd Division (Iraq) had deserted the city within a few hours and both Ghaidan and Qanbar arrived in Kurdistan the next day.

 On the morning of 10 June, Gharawi and 26 of his men, who were still at the operation command centre in the western part of the city, decided to fight their way across a bridge to eastern Mosul.
 On the east bank, their five vehicles were set ablaze and after coming under heavy fire, during which three of the soldiers were killed, it was every man for himself, as Gharawi said.
 In the east, Gharawi and three of his men commandeered an armoured vehicle with flat tires and headed north to safety.
 The militants were in control of much of the city by midday on 10 June.
 The militants seized numerous facilities, including Mosul International Airport, which had served as a hub for the U.S. military in the region.
 It was thought all aircraft located there had been captured, including helicopters and jet fighters.
-The militants also claimed to had released at least 2,400 prisoners, after seizing police stations and prisons across the city.
+The militants also claimed to have released at least 2,400 prisoners, after seizing police stations and prisons across the city.
 However, after the takeover of Badush prison near Mosul, ISIL separated and removed the Sunni inmates, while the remaining 670 prisoners were executed.
 At the end of 10 June, ISIL was considered to be in control of Mosul.

 The 3rd Federal Police Division (Iraqi Federal Police), under the auspices of the Ninewa Operational Command with its headquarters in Mosul, collapsed in the Northern Iraq offensive by 9 June.
 Also among the faltering units was the 9th Brigade dispatched from the 4th Federal Police Division.
 Poor logistics and corrupt senior officers left the brigade without adequate food and/or water.